-Learn how to make gluten-free challah with an easy and effortless recipe!
+Learn how to bake fresh gluten-free challah bread at home with this easy and effortless recipe!
 Challah bread is slightly sweet with a golden, shiny crust and soft, tender crumb.
-This make-ahead, overnight recipe makes the perfect addition to your holiday table!
+This make-ahead overnight challah recipe is made with all-purpose gluten-free flour, psyllium husk, instant yeast, and eggs, and is the perfect addition to your holiday table.

 easy Gluten-free Challah bread recipe

-Typically challah is braided to represent significance in the Torah.
-Some home bakers simplify the process by baking it in challah molds.
+Typically challah is braided to represent significance in the Torah, but some home bakers simplify the process by baking it in challah molds.
 This recipe for gluten-free challah does not require braiding, so it is simple, easy, and feasible for any level of baker!

-Through developing the recipe I did give a valiant effort to shape and braid it like traditional challah.
+Through developing the recipe I did give a valiant effort to shape and braid it like Jewish challah bread.
 However, to compensate for the lack of elasticity in gluten-free flour, so much more had to be added to make a pliable dough.
 Even then, it was very frustrating to work with, had inconsistent results, and made for a very dense, heavy crumb.

 I am not Jewish, and was more concerned about replicating the sweet, airy taste and texture than following tradition.
-This recipe is straightforward and simple to make, but if you want to streamline your effort even more, simply dump the dough in two 8X4 loaf pans to rise and bake.
+This recipe is straightforward and simple to make, and you can mimic the beautiful humps by using this affordable challah mold.
+If you would rather use what you have on hand, simply dump the dough in two 8X4 loaf pans to rise and bake.

-If you would like to give a more decorative top, spray a sharp knife with cooking spray and cut through in a star pattern before the second rise.
+Or bake this easy challah recipe on a baking sheet.
+Shape into a round loaf and use a greased sharp knife to slice a star pattern before the second rise.
 This will mimic the humps without having to roll and shape the dough.

 Ingredients notes